nicnocquee/next-secure-download/README.md

 6. Put the file to be downloaded in `files` directory.
 7. Commit the file to your repository then push to Github.
 8. Vercel will automatically build your project and your file will be available for download with the username and password you defined.
+9. Your file then can be downloaded from `https://your-vercel-deployment-url/api/download/the-file-name-here` URL.

 # Notes